 The Grand Jury's Decision and a Prosecutor's Discretion

-An experienced criminal law attorney in your state will have more information about the grand jury process where you live and can make sure that your interests are protected.
-Get in touch with a criminal defense lawyer in your area today to learn more.
+An experienced criminal law attorney in your state will have detailed information about the grand jury process where you live.
+They can also ensure your interests are protected before, during, and after trial.
+Get in touch with a criminal defense lawyer in your area to learn more.